git-grep(1) — Linux manual page

 the name of the parent project’s <tree> object.
 This option

-has no effect if --no-index is given.
+effect if --no-index is specified.

 -a, --text